-Melinda Palacio is the author of the novel Ocotillo Dreams, winner of the 2012 PEN Oakland-Josephine Miles Award.
-Her poetry collections include Folsom Lockdown and How Fire Is a Story, Waiting, finalist for the Milt Kessler and Paterson prizes and winner of First Prize in Poetry at the 2013 ILBA.
-Recently her work was featured on the Academy of American Poets Poem-a-Day Program.
-Melinda's new poetry collection, Bird Forgiveness, is forthcoming in 2018.
+Dividing her time between Louisiana and California, Melinda Palacio is the Poet Laureate for the City of Santa Barbara.
+She is the author of the novel Ocotillo Dreams.
+Her first full-length poetry collection, How Fire Is a Story, Waiting, was a finalist for the Milt Kessler Award, the Paterson Prize, and received First Prize in Poetry at the 2013 International Latino Book Awards.
+In 2015, her work was featured on the Academy of American Poets Poem-a-Day Program.

 Book-loving volunteers are essential to the Louisiana Book Festival's success.
 Whether it's escorting authors, guiding visitors, selling refreshments, working with children in the Young Readers Pavilion or other fun and rewarding assignments, the Louisiana Book Festival wants you to join the volunteer team.